All posts

 Takeaways

-To secure external BGP sessions on IOS XE platforms, it is strongly recommended to use the command introduced in this post from the outset, rather than applying it after the session is already established.
+Securing eBGP sessions is the first step toward ensuring stable and predictable behavior.
+To this end, IOS XE provides a range of features that enable the protection of both internal and external sessions.
+To secure eBGP sessions, one of the steps that can be taken is to enable the command introduced in this post from the outset, rather than applying it after the session is already established.
 This approach provides greater control over the announcements to be sent and received, significantly reducing the risk of errors.
-Routing policies applied to external neighbors should not only be customized for the specific use case but also follow best practices depending on the type of peering established with the remote peer.
+Routing policies applied to external neighbors should not only be customized for the specific use case but also follow best practices depending on the type of peering established with the remote BGP peer.